anatosic/PandA-25-26-IR-Starter-Repo-8/README.md

 This part builds on your Part 7 solution.
 The key goal is to move functionality from app.py into the classes.
 See ToDos for details.

 Your code should run after you finished a ToDo.
 You can then make a commit for each individual ToDo.
-These are called atomic commit.
+These small commits are called atomic commits.
 Try!

 ## Run the app